Getting your free credit report and score

 A favourable credit report helps you reach your financial goals while poor credit reports and credit scores limit your financial opportunities.
 Since your credit report could influence whether you are able to buy a home or get any kind of credit, it is extremely important to protect your credit score by making loan and account payments on time and not taking on more debt than you can handle.

-Credit and financial education
+Credit and Financial Education

 My free report and score – Frequently asked questions